vircadia/vircadia-docs-sphinx/docs/source/host/your-domain/configure-settings.rst

 1. In your domain, move your avatar to the point where you wish to have users appear.
 2. Go to **Navigate > Copy Path to Clipboard**.
 The path will be represented using 3D coordinates with orientation information, for example ``/-8.10251e-07,-11.1818,1.79641e-05/0,-0.708837,0,0.705372``.
 This type of path is tedious to approximate and enter manually, making 'Copy Path to Clipboard' the more practical method of defining a path.
-3. Open your `domain settings <https://highfidelity.com/user/cloud_domains>`_ if you're hosting it on a cloud service.
-Or, use (http://localhost:40100/settings/) for a local sandbox.
+3. Open your `cloud domain settings <https://highfidelity.com/user/cloud_domains>`_ if you're hosting it on a cloud service.
+Or, use `http://localhost:40100/settings <http://localhost:40100/settings>`_ for a local sandbox.
 Click 'Content' and go to 'Paths' on the drop down menu.

 .. image:: _images/go-to-path.png

 4. Click the plus sign to add a new path.
 Paste your copied path under 'Viewpoint'.
 5. Click 'Save' at the top of the page.